koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 ### `distribution.js`

 1. `generateDistributionList()` - You have full freedom to prepare your reward distributions as you like and the logic for that goes here.
 We have provided a sample logic that rewards 1 KOII to all the nodes who did the correct submission for that round.
 This function is called in `submitDistributionList()`
-2. `submitDistributionList()` - Makes call to the namespace function of task node to upload the list and on succesful upload does the transaction to update the state.
+2. `submitDistributionList()` - Makes call to the namespace function of task node to upload the list and on successful upload does the transaction to update the state.
 3. `validateDistribution()` - The logic to validate the distribution list goes here and the function will receive the distribution list submitted form task-state.
 4. `auditDistribution()` - Makes call to namespace of task node to raise an audit against the distribution list if the validation fails.